ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 {{% mefig "long-island/1853-1990-Index-To-The-Huntington-Rural-Cemetery" /%}}

+And the 1900 census is worth highlighting for the density of information it contains, including that J. Thomas and his sons George and Alonzo were all neighbors on Wall Street:

+{{% mefig "long-island/1900-us-census-huntington-mills" /%}}

-The last name referenced in the list of possible heirs, Mary Huntting Smith, may be a reference to Emily's niece, or a descendent of Emily's niece:
+The last name referenced in the list of possible heirs, Mary Huntting Smith, may be a reference to Emily's cousin, or a descendent of Emily's cousin:
   - Edwards's sister [Emily Tabitha (Mills) Huntting (1821–1849)](https://www.findagrave.com/memorial/23991494/emily-tabitha-huntting) married [John Smith Huntting (1817–1893)](https://www.findagrave.com/memorial/23991462/john-smith-huntting),
   - their child [Mary Halliock (Huntting) Smith (1845–1938)](https://www.findagrave.com/memorial/24792330/mary-halliock-smith), named after their Grandmother, married [Henry Chatfield Smith (1843–1896)](https://www.findagrave.com/memorial/24792299/henry-chatfield-smith),
-  - their child [Mary Emily Huntting (Smith) Cross (1875-1924)](https://www.findagrave.com/memorial/24392636/mary-emily_huntting-cross), Emily's neice, married: James M. Cross.
+  - their child [Mary Emily Huntting (Smith) Cross (1875-1924)](https://www.findagrave.com/memorial/24392636/mary-emily_huntting-cross), married: James M. Cross.

 Several documents pertaining to Emily Tabitha Mills' marriage were referenced above.